villagewebco/HelloWorthy/README.md

 # HelloWorthy
 === Hello Worthy ===

-A test plugin based on the Hello Dolly WordPress plugin
+A test plugin based on the Hello Dolly WordPress plugin - original version from @worthyontheweb

 == Description ==